Hi, I'm Julia Davies – life and business coach in Worthing, West Sussex

 Let’s start exploring the joy that comes from a genuine balance of work, rest and play.
 Let’s focus on happiness and meaningful moments and fulfilment.

 How much of your life was your idea?

+Six years ago, I wouldn’t have been able to identify very much in my life that I’d chosen intentionally.
 Now, the opposite is true.
-Life feels very intentional – with lots of white space for spontaneity too!
+Life feels very intentional – with a real balance of work, rest and play, and lots of white space for spontaneity too!

 Just in case you want to drop me an email or book a virtual cuppa and you want to make sure we’ve got something to talk about…